 Stuart School of Business offers distinctive graduate degree and certificate programs for professionals working in the business, nonprofit, and public sectors who want to enhance their expertise with the latest industry-relevant ideas, skills, and tools.

-Designed for the schedules of busy, full-time employees, graduate courses at Stuart School are offered on weekday evenings (or on Saturdays for the Accelerated M.B.A. program) at Illinois Tech’s Conviser Law Center, conveniently located a block west of Union Station at 565 West Adams Street.
+Designed for the schedules of busy, full-time employees, graduate courses at Stuart School are offered on weekday evenings (and on Saturdays for the Master of Business Administration program) at Illinois Tech’s Conviser Law Center, conveniently located a block west of Union Station at 565 West Adams Street.

 Certificate Programs: Focused and Flexible